 The final weeks at uni are filled with a lot of ‘A Thousand Miles’ “I need you and I miss you” meme-able moments.
 Especially at dissertation hand in – still one of the best days & nights EVER – and my final few days in York including Summer Ball, for a tipsy night with my BFFs.

-There was dresses, hairspray, lunging, sweets, legs out and dodgems, need I say more.
+There were dresses, hairspray, lunging, sweets, legs out and dodgems, need I say more.
 A basic recipe for a good night out, right?

 Anyhoo after all these final goodbyes, so longs, and “it’s the end of an era” events, it was time to go our separate ways.